abhiram-karanth-core/turbo-query/README.md

 Redis provides the lowest latency for identical queries, while the OS page cache accelerates vector access for semantically related queries that access similar regions of the vector store.

-This layered caching approach mirrors production search architectures where query-result caches coexist with mmap-backed indexes that rely on the operating system's page cache for efficient data access.

 ### Notes

 - Shard queries are executed **in parallel**, so total latency approximates the **slowest shard**.
-- `mmap` allows efficient vector access without deserializing vectors into heap memory.
+- `mmap` allows zero-copy vector access directly from OS page cache — vectors are never deserialized into heap memory.
-- Warm queries benefit from the **Linux page cache**, eliminating disk access.
+- Warm queries benefit from the **Linux page cache**, eliminating disk access entirely.
 - Cached queries bypass the entire search pipeline via **Redis**, achieving sub-millisecond response times.
+- Shard document distribution varies based on FNV hash of document IDs — minor imbalance (~10–15%) is expected and does not affect correctness.

 ---